Current Portfolio

 Why Portfolio Rebalancing is Crucial in 2026?

 Portfolio rebalancing is the hidden secret of successful long-term investors in India.
 Over time, different asset classes perform at different rates.
-If the stock market (Nifty/Sensex) has a great year, your equity portion might grow from 60% to 75% of your portfolio.
-While this looks like a gain, it significantly increases your **Market Risk**.
-If the market crashes the next month, you lose more because your exposure was higher than your risk tolerance.
+If the stock market has a great year, your equity portion might grow from 60% to 75% of your portfolio.
+While this looks like a gain, it significantly increases your market risk.

 The Portfolio Rebalancing Calculator acts as an emotional safety net.
-It forces you to "Sell High" (the asset class that outperformed) and "Buy Low" (the asset class that lagged).
+It forces you to "Sell High" and "Buy Low."
 This disciplined approach ensures you aren't gambling but rather following a strategic wealth-building plan.
+For a complete strategy, use our Asset Allocation Planner.

 The Risk of Drift

 Without rebalancing, a portfolio suffers from "Drift."
 This occurs when high-risk assets dominate your holdings over several years.
 For a retiree, drift can be catastrophic.
-Rebalancing once a year—or when drift exceeds 5%—is the standard practice for institutional investors and high-net-worth individuals in the Indian market.
+Rebalancing once a year—or when drift exceeds 5%—is standard practice.
+Track your total portfolio value with our Net Worth Tool.

 Comparison: Rebalanced vs. Passive Portfolios